DTJF/cmakefbc/_A_FileFold.md

 =================
 \tableofcontents

-The package contains the folders
+The package contains the subfolders

 - \ref SecFoldCMake : containing the \CMake macros and scripts related to the \FB compiler and \FbDoc
 - \ref SecFoldTool : containing the source code for the tool \FbDeps
-- \ref SecFoldDoc : containing configuration files to build the documentation (where \Doxygen executes in a manual build).
+- \ref SecFoldDoxy : containing configuration files to build the documentation (where \Doxygen executes in a manual build)
+- \ref SecFoldDebian : containing configuration files to build Debian packages

+In the root folder contains the source files for the desription pages.
+The files end by suffix `.md`.
+The file `ReadMe.md.in` is a configuration file that is used to create the file `ReadMe.md` with individual parameters.
+Files named `CMakeLists.txt` are CMake scripts, designed to control the build and installation processes.

 # cmake {#SecFoldCMake}